webxdc/website/src-docs/spec/setUpdateListener.md

 - `update.info`: optional, short, informational message (see [`sendUpdate()`])

+- `update.href`: in-app "deep link" reference
+  that can be optionally provided by the update sender via [`SendUpdate()`].

 - `update.document`: optional, document name as set by the sender, (see [`sendUpdate()`]).
   Implementations show the document name e.g. beside the app icon or in the title bar.
   There is no need for the receiver to further process this information.

 - `update.summary`: optional, short text, shown beside icon (see [`sendUpdate()`])

+- `update.notify`: optional, list of user addresses intended to be notified by the sender

 Calling `setUpdateListener()` multiple times is undefined behavior: in current implementations only the last invocation works.